VendingMashine/catapult/README.md

 ### Web Interface

 Once the route mapper is configured and linked to your express server, you can access your data with the following request combinations.
 Keep in mind that `<model name>` is the API resource name your data connector returns.
 The table below will assume that your router is mounted at server root.
+In Mongoose land, `<object id>` is the string representation of field `_id` within your MongoDB object.

 |Request Verb | Registered Express Path | Request Body| Result |
 |--|--| --| --|